How Do You Clean Up Fire Damage?

 Minor soot and smoke stains may be washed off with a garden hose.
 In instances of extreme staining, utilize a power washer.
 You may wash your windows with a household glass cleaner.
 Wet mopping is also sufficient for cleaning soot and ash from porches and exterior stairs.

 Inside the home, turn on the fans to increase circulation.
-Often times, extinguishing of the fire will leave water damage.
+Oftentimes, the extinguishing of the fire will leave water damage.
 Therefore, be sure to thoroughly dry the carpets, drapes, and furniture to prevent mold.
 In humid weather, opt for a dehumidifier.
 In cold climates, a heating system can remove excess humidity.

 Smoke and Soot Cleanup